-Increasing Your FICO Score for Home Buying
+Raising Your FICO Score for Home buyers

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?